-Pathway 1 (L and H Band pupils) includes four option blocks and covers a range of both academic and vocational qualifications.
 This pathway is suited to pupils whose preferred learning style suits assessment through examination and coursework.
-Please be aware that they are some subjects that students will only be allowed to study if their Key Stage 3 data suggests that they will be successful in that particular course.
+Please be aware that they are some subjects that students will only be allowed to study if their Key Stage 3 data suggests that they will be successful in that course.

 Pathway 2 (H&V Band pupils) is an alternative pathway suited to students who perform better through project-based work.
+Optional subjects in this pathway will be GCSE equivalent courses.
 Pupils also study GCSE English, Mathematics and Science.
-Pupils who will benefit from studying on this pathway will be identified by the College and this pathway will be confirmed during a parent interview.
+Pupils who would benefit from studying on this pathway will be identified by the College and this Pathway will be confirmed with parents/carers if it requires a change in band.